kubesimplify/website/README.md

 ## Prerequisites
-To use this repository and to Run Kubesimplify's website on your computer, you need the installed dependencies locally:
+To use this repository and to Run Kubesimplify's website on your local device, follow the below steps:

 Before you start, install the dependencies.
 Clone the repository and navigate to the directory:
 Clone the repo to your local device: